data-apis/python-record-api/README.md

 It records all usage of the modules you specify, both all functions called that were defined in those modules, and all core operations that use objects defined in those libraries.

+## Limitations

+It doesn't currently track return values, so we don't know if someone called something whether it was actually a proper cal or not.
+We just assume it is.

+Also it doesn't currently record calls from Cython compiled code.
+This could be added later possibly by plugging into lldb.

 ## Why?

 The goal is to give us a sense of how different APIs are used in Python data science libraries, in order to have some data to back up decisions about creating future APIs.

 This let's us understand not only what exact functions are called, but the ways in which they are called, includig the type and values of their arguments.

 ## Tests

 There are some tests in the `record_api_test.py` which you can run with `python -m unittest record_api_test`.
 Unfortunately, we can't run coverage on our module, because it also uses `sys.settrace`.